hashicorp/consul-template/README.md

 ##### `byMeta`

-Takes a list of services returned by the [`service`](#service) or [`services`](#services) and returns a map that groups services by ServiceMeta values.
+Takes a list of services returned by [`service`](#service) and returns a map that groups services by ServiceMeta values.
 Multiple service meta keys can be passed as a comma separated string. `|int` can be added to a meta key to convert numbers from service meta values to padded numbers in `printf "%05d" % value` format (useful for sorting as Go Template sorts maps by keys).

 **Example**: